Adityaa895/To-do-list-basic-project/README.md

 ## ⚠️ Notes

 * This is a beginner project focused on learning and improvement
-* The UI is simple and can be enhanced further
+* The UI is simple and can be improved further
-* Some features are intentionally basic to keep the project clear and understandable

 ---

 ## 📌 Future Improvements

-* Add edit task feature directly in GUI
+* Add task editing in GUI
-* Add “mark as completed” button
+* Add completion toggle
-* Improve UI/UX (layout, spacing, styling)
+* Improve UI/UX
-* Add filtering (pending/completed tasks)
+* Add filtering options

 ---